How To Design a Commercial Washroom

 1 per toilet, then 1 per 2 toilets

-What features do you need to consider in your public washroom design?
+What features should you consider in your washroom design?

-It goes without saying that your public washroom design needs to include cubicles, toilets, sinks, soap dispensers, toilet roll holders and hand dryers.
+It goes without saying that your washroom design should include cubicles, toilets, sinks, soap dispensers, toilet roll holders, and hand dryers.
 For male toilets, urinals should be factored into the design.
-Here, we’ve provided some ideas for these main features of public washrooms:
+Here, we’ve provided some ideas for these main features of commercial washrooms:

 Toilet Cubicles

-When designing your new public washroom, think about how much privacy your customers will expect.
-A busy, noisy nightclub, for example, may go for toilet cubicles with standard cubicle partitions, whereas those with much quieter facilities, such as restaurants or spas, may choose floor to ceiling cubicles, which are designed to provide a much more private experience.
+When designing your new public washroom, think about how much privacy your users will expect.
+A busy, noisy nightclub, for example, may opt for toilet cubicles with standard partitions, whereas those with much quieter facilities, such as restaurants or spas, may choose floor-to-ceiling cubicles designed to provide a much more private experience.

 And gone are the plain cubicles of old.
 With a huge range of colours, finishes, and wood effects to choose from, your cubicles can become the statement piece of your public washroom design!